bleedmaster/.../technical-notes/TN-001-Innovative-Construction-of-Mirrored-Bleed-and-Creep-for-PDF-Production.md

 - visually seamless bleed strips,
 - visually seamless corner continuity,
-- consistent results with **scaling**,
+- consistent results using scaling,
-- consistent results with **stretching**, and
+- consistent results using stretching, and
-- consistent results with **mirroring**.
+- consistent results using mirroring.

 The result is a continuous visual appearance beyond the trim edge while preserving the integrity of the original page content.

 ---

-## Validation
+# Validation

-The method has been successfully validated over an exceptionally wide operating range.
+The method has been successfully tested over an exceptionally wide operating range.

-### Validated Dimension Range
+## Validated Parameter Range

-- **0.1 mm** to **25,000 mm**
+* **0.1 mm** to **25000 mm** per individual page side

 ### Validated Scale Range

-- **0.0001 %** to **more than 250,000 %**
+* **0.00001 %** to **250,000 %**

-All tested combinations maintained seamless visual continuity throughout the complete bleed construction.

-The underlying implementation is inherently scale-independent and is expected to remain valid beyond the tested operating range.
+The underlying concept is scalable beyond these tested limits.

 ---

+# Theoretical Scalability

+The underlying implementation is scale-independent.

+The construction behaves identically regardless of the chosen dimensions or scaling factors.

+Practical limits are determined only by software implementation, numerical precision and available system resources.

+---

-## Technical Disclosure
+# Technical Disclosure

 This Technical Note documents the existence of the achieved result.

-The underlying mathematical concepts, implementation methods, algorithms and source code remain intentionally undisclosed.

-Only the demonstrated capabilities and validated behaviour are presented in this publication.
+The underlying implementation, mathematical principles and implementation details remain intentionally undisclosed.
+Only the achieved capabilities and validated results are presented in this publication.

 ---

-## Conclusion
+# Conclusion

 BleedMaster represents a new approach to a problem that has existed since the beginning of the graphic arts industry.

-This Technical Note serves as the first public documentation of the achieved result while intentionally withholding the implementation details for future technical publications.
+This Technical Note serves as the first public documentation of the achieved result while intentionally withholding the implementation itself for future technical publications.

 ---